DenisHranislavov/vimly/README.md

 ## 🔑 Authentication & Token Protection

 Vimly uses **NextAuth** for admin login and authentication.
-The environment variable `NEXT_PUBLIC_VIMLY_ADMIN_EMAIL` is used to give access to the dashboard in addition to admins stored in the database.
+The environment variable `ADMIN_EMAIL` is used to give access to the dashboard in addition to admins stored in the database.

 Ensure your token configuration is correct to restrict access to the admin panel and perform secure actions on the API.

 ## ⚙️ Environment Configuration

-For local development, the project uses `.env` files for backend environment variables, including the MongoDB connection string, JWT secret, and NextAuth secret.
+For local development, the project uses `.env` files for backend environment variables, including the MongoDB connection string, TOKEN secret, and NextAuth secret.
 Make sure to set these up before running the project:

 ```env
 YOUTUBE_API="YOUR API KEY"